FY2015 Annual Report

 Plant Epigenetics Unit

 Assistant Professor Hidetoshi Saze

-Our main goal in research is to understand epigenetic mechanisms for regulation of gene and transposon activities in the genomes of model plant systems such as Arabidopsis thaliana and rice, using genetic, biochemical and genomic methods.
+We are trying to understand epigenetic mechanisms for regulation of gene and transposon activities in the genomes of model plant systems such as Arabidopsis thaliana and rice, using genetic, biochemical and genomic approaches.
 In addition, we are working on a research project called "functional Okinawan rice project” supported by Okinawa prefecture, in which we are producing a functional rice strain for Okinawa using molecular breeding techniques.